 Enrolment fee (once)

 Please find more information about funding options on our page "Financing your studies".
-Our Student Advisory Services will be happy to answer any questions you may have.
+Our Student Advisory Service will be happy to answer any questions you may have.

 We look forward to getting to know you.
 This is our application process:

 - You apply online at our SRH Universities Application Portal

 - If you meet the admission requirements, we will invite you to an entrance examination*

-- If you your entrance examination is successful, you will receive the acceptance information and the study contract
+- If you your entrance examination is successful, you will receive an acceptance letter and the study contract

 - You will sign the study contract and send it back to us

 - We will prepare your letter of admission for you

-- You take part in our introductory week and then it begins!
+- You take part in our Welcome Week and then it begins!